cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob poptimeout

-    ``poptimeout:`` 10
+    ``poptimeout:`` 10m

-        Set the length of the POP server's inactivity autologout timer, in minutes.
-The minimum value is 10, the default.
+        Set the length of the POP server's inactivity autologout timer.
+        The minimum value is 10 minutes, the default.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob poptimeout